-I was at India Coffee House on Brigade Road with my college friend Mangal Shetty few days ago.
-We know each other for about 32 years now.
+I was at India Coffee House on Brigade Road with my college friend Mangal Shetty a few days ago.
+We have known each other for about 32 years now.
 We played cricket for our college, he was my captain.
-We kept in touch over the years and we meet every now and then to share thoughts and ideas.
-Mangal founded a software company called Elind Systems which made products to automate stock exchanges.
+We kept in touch over the years, and we meet every now and then to share thoughts and ideas.
+Mangal founded a software company called Elind Systems, which made products to automate stock exchanges.
 He built it up well and later sold it to a larger company.
-Mangal is a wonderful entrepreneur and a man of ideas.
-He he has recently set up a hospitality company, a foundation for environment and is doing some very cool work, more about that in a later post.
+Mangal is an incredible entrepreneur and a man of ideas.
+He has recently set up a hospitality company, a foundation for the environment and is doing some very cool work; more about that in a later post.

-Mangal travels around the world and comes back with interesting experiences.
-Over coffee last week, he talked to me about his recent trip to Spain and a small boat making company set up by two young chaps.
+Mangal travels around the world and comes back with exciting experiences.
+Over coffee last week, he talked to me about his recent trip to Spain and a small boat-making company set up by two young chaps.
 My jaws dropped when I saw their catalogue.
 They make small cruise boats in four variants.
 Superb design, finish and craftsmanship stunned me.

-Few days before meeting Mangal, I had come across Trey Ratcliff, who was trying to make a revolutionary camera/messenger bag.
-He was unhappy with what was available in the market, so he teamed up with a design firm in San Francisco and came out with a prototype.
+A few days before meeting Mangal, I had come across Trey Ratcliff, who was trying to make a revolutionary camera/messenger bag.
+He was unhappy with what was available in the market, so he teamed up with a design firm in San Francisco and developed a prototype.
 He then decided to raise US$ 1,00,000/- via Kickstarter to manufacture the bag.
-Within few days he raised a million dollars!
-If you look at the promo video you know that it is a beautifully designed bag.
+Within a few days, he raised a million dollars!
+If you look at the promo video, you know that it is a beautifully designed bag.
 I would love to own one!

-As Mangal talked about these boat makers, I thought of Trey and his design ideas for the humble bag.
+As Mangal talked about these boatmakers, I thought of Trey and his design ideas for the humble bag.
 I asked Mangal the question that has been troubling me for a while.
-Why don’t we see such interesting design and execution of that design in India?
-There are two reasons he said – the first one is that our ecosystem does not encourage experimentation and questioning minds.
-The second and a fundamental reason is that our education system – from elementary to graduation prepares us to work in ‘assembly lines’ and as clerks– perhaps with very few exceptions.
+Why don’t we see such an interesting design and execution of that design in India?
+There are two reasons, he said – the first one is that our ecosystem does not encourage experimentation and questioning minds.
+The second and fundamental reason is that our education system – from elementary to graduation prepares us to work in ‘assembly lines’ and as clerks– perhaps with few exceptions.

-Though I began writing about product design, I use the word ‘design’ in this post with a larger meaning.
+Though I began writing about product design, I use the word ‘design’ in this post with a more significant meaning.
 I mean product, graphic, city, software, nation and life design!
-To change the educationl system, we must bring about a dramatic and disruptive change.
-The system need to be destroyed and rebuilt.
+We must bring about a dramatic and disruptive change to the educational system.
+The system needs to be destroyed and rebuilt.
 The teachers need to unlearn everything they know and re-learn.
-May be we need new kind of teachers – who are disrupters and builders of a new intellectual landscape.
+Maybe we need new kinds of teachers – disrupters and builders of a new intellectual landscape.
 It’ll need resources and lots of it.
 Mangal and I talked about several captains of the software industry who have used their fortunes to build schools.
-Unfortunately they have built conventional schools that produce workers for the assembly line.
-Some other philanthropists who complain about lack of innovation in India have done precious little to foster innovation around them.
+Unfortunately, they have built conventional schools that produce workers for the assembly line.
+Some other philanthropists who complain about the lack of innovation in India have done precious little to foster innovation around them.